iluvpy/math-interpreter/README.md

 # math-interpreter
     a math interpreter written in C

+# dependencies
+- ninja
+- a C compiler (clang in my case but any would do)

+## compilation
+    install the used compiler see dependencies
+    and then just run `ninja` in the main dir you can also change the $cc variable in the build file to something you like (needs to support C11)

 # State
     in development; none of the current syntax is working
    ![Markdown Logo](https://img.shields.io/badge/state-development-red)
    ![Markdown Logo](https://img.shields.io/badge/build-unstable-red)
    ![Markdown Logo](https://tokei.rs/b1/github/iluvpy/mathc)

 ## Usage
-    type in `./math` when you have the binary in your directory
+    type in `./mathc` in the console after compiling

-    then something looking like a console should popup where you can start typing your math expressions
+    then something looking like a console should pop up where you can start typing your math expressions and commands

+## Commands
+    cls - to clear the console
+    h - to open up the help menu
+    q - to quit

 ## Syntax